 - before you remained on the property unlawfully.

-If you only form the intent to commit a crime after you were already there, you are not guilty of burglary.
+If you only form the intent to commit a crime after you are already there, you are not guilty of burglary.

 Example: Kathy is at a party when she gets a headache.
 The host tells her there is a bottle of aspirin in the medicine cabinet.
 When Kathy opens the medicine cabinet, she sees a prescription bottle of Vicodin and decides to take it.
 While she is guilty of theft, she is not guilty of burglary because she was already on the premises lawfully when she formed the intent to steal the drugs.

-And even if she only went to the party in order to steal the drugs, because she was an invited guest, she has still not committed burglary.
-If, on the other hand, she saw the drugs at the party and broke in later that night in order to steal them, she would be guilty of burglary.
+Even if she only went to the party in order to steal the drugs, because she was an invited guest, she has still not committed burglary.
+If, on the other hand, she saw the drugs at the party and broke in later that night in order to steal them, then she would be guilty of burglary.

 2. Degrees of Burglary